Recent developments on Oka manifolds: Elliptic characterization of Oka manifolds and Oka maps

 \begin{problem}[The union problem for Oka manifolds] Let $Y$ be a complex manifold and $Y' \subset Y$ be a closed complex submanifold.
 If $Y'$ and $Y\setminus Y'$ are Oka, is $Y$ Oka?
 In particular, if $Y$ is a complex manifold and $p\in Y$ is such that $Y\setminus \{p\}$ is Oka, is the blowup $\Bl_p Y$ Oka? \end{problem}

-This situation occurs in every Kummer surface: every such surface admits $16$ pairwise disjoint embedded rational curves such that the complement of their union is Oka (see \cite[Sect.\ 7.2]{Forstneric2017E}).
+This situation occurs in Kummer surfaces: every such surface admits $16$ pairwise disjoint embedded rational curves such that the complement of their union is Oka (see \cite[Sect.\ 7.2]{Forstneric2017E}).
 In an attempt to approach this problem, Kusakabe combined Theorem \ref{th:Kusakabe2017} with \cite[Theorem 7.2.1]{Forstneric2017E} to show the following (see \cite[Theorem 4.4]{Kusakabe2021IUMJ}).